 One of the key aspects of hiring potential candidates is the kind of motivation that one brings to the table.
 HR would be keen to know what really drives you as an individual.

-9)What makes you angry?
 This question is to check how one would react under pressure and how he would handle the situation.
-A possible answer is “Basically, anger destroys man’s everything but for me, anger motivates and provoke me for achieving goals.
-If someone’ demotivates me for every time and if the person presses me down the higher the leap I take.”
+A possible answer is “Basically, anger destroys man’s everything but for me, anger motivates and provokes me for achieving goals.
+If someone demotivates me for every time and if the person presses me down the higher the leap I take.”

 Refrain from directly comparing your example of creativity to those of current or former co-workers.
 When you do this, it can come off poorly, for it can appear as if you’re trying to make yourself look better at the expense of others.